-For my readers with dogs out there, you know that dog beds can be essential to have at home, especially if you have a large dog that you don’t want taking up the entire bed.
+For my readers with dogs out there, you know that dog beds can be essential.
+Especially if you have a large dog that you don’t want taking up the entire bed.
 So how do you know which is the best dog bed to choose?
-There are a lot of options out there, and I can attest that not all are created equal, or even created well for that matter.
+There are a lot of options out there.
+I can attest that not all are created equal, or even created well for that matter.

-Some dog beds are terrible in how they’re made, what they’re made of and how easily they fall apart especially the first time you have to wash them.
+Some dog beds are terrible in how they’re made.
+What they’re made of makes a huge difference.
+Or, how easily they fall apart especially the first time you have to wash them.
 I’ve been through a fair share of dog beds over the years and I know that during that first wash, you find out very quickly how terrible they can be made.